 So how can you know you are really feeding that starving child?
 Can you have any assurance that the money you're giving is actually going to fight the spreading plague of world hunger?

 Fortunately, a few key questions can help clear away any deceptive smoke screens.
 As a family, we've made a decision to channel all our charitable giving for world hunger through the Church of the Nazarene.
 Let me explain.

 1. I give through the Church of the Nazarene because it's doing more than just giving away free food.

 To fight hunger effectively, an organization must do more than run a soup kitchen.
 The American government has discovered that dumping surplus food on a poor country doesn't always eliminate hunger.
 It may even make matters worse.

 For example: we can ship food to feed the little girl in the magazine picture.
 Well and good.
 But wait, her father or older brothers may be farmers, trying to make a living selling produce off their little plots.
 Then one day a ship arrives in the harbor bulging with free food.
 What happens when that food is distributed?
 The farmer's produce goes unpurchased in the market.
-He becomes an unemployment statistic.
+As a result, that farming family becomes an unemployment statistic.

 The end result?
 Well, we did feed the little girl.
 But in the process, we threw her family out of what work they had, making her forever dependent on our handouts.

 Free food may occasionally be needed.
 Sometimes just a dollar's worth of vitamin-rich vegetables will save a child's eyesight.
 In selected countries around the world, the Church of the Nazarene is involved in free food programs.
 But free food is only part of the answer for those 240 million people existing on the brink of starvation.